 No, no, don’t worry, he doesn’t know anything about last night.

-Trust me, if he had he wouldn’t just be sitting about in the conservatory right now.
+Trust me, if he had he wouldn’t be lolling about in the conservatory right now.

 Surely not?
 For Chrissakes.